 Now lets’ set the product of the winding window and the core area equal to all the other stuff… Also, we need to remember that Ac was in m^2 while the copper area we found is in mm^2, so we will convert the Ac to be in mm^2 so all the units match.

 I found that an EI76*30 works just fine.
-The WWA and Ac product works out to 368,709mm^4, which is a bit more than required.
+The WWA and Ac product work out to 368,709mm^4, which is a bit more than required.
 This is good because the SEC turns are going to increase after we account for DCR plus I would suggest if a bobbin is to be used, that it be a dual section bobbin.

 Now let’s get the particulars solved since we have a core area for the EI76*30, which is 762mm^2 (0.000762m^2) and a WWA which is 483.87mm^2

-This is all good so far… Our unloaded output voltage will be about 6,000VAC, a bit less due to core losses we are not accounting for, but as soon as we draw a current when a load is attached that voltage is certainly going to drop due to DCR losses.
+For the high voltage transformer design, this is all good so far… Our unloaded output voltage will be about 6,000VAC, a bit less due to core losses we are not accounting for, but as soon as we draw a current when a load is attached that voltage is certainly going to drop due to DCR losses.
 Let’s figure out those losses and compensate by increasing SEC turns appropriately.

 The average length per turn (Lpt) for an EI76*30 core is 0.1616m.
 This can be found by looking at the dimensions for this core.